jfromaniello/master-process/README.md

 ### Application Crashes

 If a worker exits unexpectedly, master-process will attempt to replace it with a new worker.
+Similarly if the worker crashes or is killed by the operating system it will also be replaced.

-To avoid avoid excessive resource usage in case newly-started workers keep crashing there is a `RESTART_DELAY` property (default: '1s') that is used to throttle how often a given worker is restarted.
+To avoid avoid excessive resource usage in case newly-started workers keep crashing there is a `WORKER_THROTTLE` environment variable that is used to throttle how often a given worker is restarted:

+* if a worker has been running for less than `WORKER_THROTTLE` when it crashes there will be a delay before a replacement worker is created.

+* if a worker has been running for longer than `WORKER_THROTTLE` then the replacement worker is started immediately.

+The default value is `WORKER_THROTTLE=1s`.

 ### Updating master-process